 The Financial Times also uses its 12 podcasts to convert paying subscribers, especially focusing on a younger audience than its text products currently reach.
 In the second half of 2018, the Financial Times ramped up its marketing of subscriptions to its podcast audiences, 60% of whom are aged between 22 and 37 years old.
 While it is not easy to find numbers on audio’s impact on conversion for subscribers, having 12 podcasts is a major sign of the importance The Financial Times places on audio.

 The Economist also has a full audio edition, which is a word-for-word audio recording of the print edition.
 It’s available for download for subscribers via either the Economist apps or website.
 While only 10% of the The Economist’s app users listen to audio, these are the consumers who are the most loyal.
-In the next articles in this series on audio, we will continue to dig into how audio can help deepen engagement with your readers so make sure to subscribe to receive all of our audio updates.
+In the next articles in this series on audio, we will continue to dig into how audio can help deepen engagement with your readers so make sure to check back soon.